byronka/minum/docs/size_comparison_to_javalin.md

 Size statistics:
 ===============

-_(all lines of code are production - non-test-code)_

-used [cloc](https://github.com/AlDanial/cloc/) for lines-of-code calculations.

-[Javalin](https://javalin.io/) is 77 times the size of Minum when you take its dependencies into account.

-Why did I pick on Javalin?
+Our project is 77 times smaller than [Javalin](https://javalin.io/), which bills itself as

 >"A simple web framework for Java and Kotlin"
 >"Lightweight - Javalin is just a few thousand lines of code on top of Jetty, and its
 > performance is equivalent to raw Jetty code.
 Due to its size, it's very easy to
 > reason about the source code.

+_(all lines of code are production - non-test-code)_

+used [cloc](https://github.com/AlDanial/cloc/) for lines-of-code calculations.

 Lines of code table